 Alfonso Bordi

-“Floor bar” is an isometric bodywork developed for dancers with the aim of isolating and strengthening the (mostly internal) muscles needed for stabilization in dance and everyday life.
+“Floor Barre” is an isometric bodywork developed for dancers with the aim of isolating and strengthening the (mostly internal) muscles needed for stabilization in dance and everyday life.
 It contains elements from yoga and Pilates.

 Anca Huma